psipred/psipred_website/README.md

 5. Update mainform.html, updating both the checkboxes and the form_error section

-6. Ensure you have a button in the results toggling button group results_toggle.html

-7. Add resubmission checkbox for new method in resubmission.html
+6. Add resubmission checkbox for new method in resubmission.html

-8. Add new results panel bits in results_panel.html
+7. Add new results panel bits in results_panel.html